wavefrontHQ/docs/pages/doc/tracing_apdex.md

       Apdex<sub>T</sub>
     </td>
     <td markdown="span">
       The Apdex score is calculated based on the response time threshold (T).
-Only super admin user's can define this value.
+Only super admin users can define this value.
 See [Configure the Threshold (T) Value](#configure-the-threshold-t-value).
     </td>
   </tr>
   <tr>